Personalised PhD training

 - Data Intensive Research and Scientific Statistical Modelling.

 We offer financial support to the best appropriate students for each of these streams.
-In particular we have funding to support up to 2 students from the UK and EU specifically targeted at these customised research programmes.
+In particular we have funding to support a Home/EU student specifically targeted at these customised research programmes.

 Fees & Funding Opportunities (Early Deadlines!)